kermo-git/Algorithms/README.md

 1. Navigate to the project directory in the terminal.
 2. Run `npm run dev`.
-3. Open `http://localhost:5173/` in your browser
+3. Open `http://localhost:5173/` in your browser (or whatever URL you see in the terminal).

 ## Description

-This application doesn't document itself, but here I will refer to online resources where you can read about the algorithms.
+This application doesn't really explain what is going on behind the scenes or what those tweakable parameters do, but here I will refer to online resources where you can read about the algorithms.
+On several pages of the application, you can check out the "Examples" section to see what is possible to achieve by tweaking the parameters.

 ### 1D Cellular automata